By Zach Goins

 Back in 2019, the Panthers announced their intentions to move the team’s headquarters across the border to Rock Hill, South Carolina, but since then not many details have been released about what to expect from the new facility.

-That changed on Tuesday when the team revealed its first renderings for the sprawling new 240-plus acre complex dubbed “The Rock.”
+That changed in October, when the team revealed its first renderings for the sprawling new 240-plus acre complex dubbed “The Rock.”

 The mixed-use site designed for Tepper Sports & Entertainment will become a destination for Panthers fans across the region.
 For the team, the development will house essentially everything an NFL club needs to operate, from practice fields, weight rooms, and recovery areas on the sports side of things, to all of the business offices on the corporate side.